 Below we have outlined the best travel options for the towns of Foix and Ax les Thermes.
 Rome2rio.com is an excellent site to help plan your trip to the Pyrenees.
 Simply enter your start and endpoints and it will tell you the different options available, cost range, and timetable.

 From Toulouse, Foix is just over 1 hour by car you will need to take the Autoroute A61 east before turning onto the A66 to Pamiers.
 From here the road turns into the N20 and goes all the way to Foix.
 Ax Les Thermes is a further 40mins drive.
 If you are leaving from Carcassone you will head west towards Toulouse on the A61 Autoroute and then turn onto the A66 to Pamiers.
 You once again stay on this road which turns into the N20 and continues on to either Foix or Ax les Thermes.

 Both Foix and Ax les Thermes are well serviced by TER trains from Toulouse.
 There are 9 daily services available and the train journey takes between 1 hr 20 min (Foix) and 2 hours (Ax les Thermes).
 Our page about the French rail network has more information regarding the French train network and booking tickets.

-We have identified a number of cycling specific accommodation providers located across numerous towns and villages within the Ariège department.
-Each of the properties listed below offer plenty of great riding from their doorsteps.
-You will also typically find that hosts at these establishments also offer up a wealth of knowledge when it comes to cycling in the area and are invaluable for information regarding riding routes.
+We have identified a number of cycling-specific accommodation providers located across numerous towns and villages within the Ariège department.
+Each of the properties listed below offers plenty of great riding from their doorsteps.
+You will also typically find that hosts at these establishments also offer up a wealth of knowledge when it comes to cycling in the area and is invaluable for information regarding riding routes.